dapr/dapr/tests/docs/running-perf-tests.md

 * [Grafana Dashboard for Perf Test](../config/grafana-perf-test-dashboard.json)

-  On running the perf-tests now, the metrics are collected from pushgateway by prometheus and is made available for visualization as a dashboard by importing the above template in Grafana.
+  On running the perf-tests now, the metrics are collected from pushgateway by Prometheus and is made available for visualization as a dashboard by importing the above template in Grafana.